Horizons Uses Summers for Academic Gain

 Horizons Builds Literacy

 Starting in kindergarten through third grade, students learn to read.
 By fourth grade, instruction switches and students read to learn.
-Students who are not proficient readers by fourth grade when the switch from learning to read to reading to learn is made struggle in school, fall behind, and experience low self-esteem due to their lack of success in the classroom.
-This negative cycle amplifies as the years go by as school gets harder and goes faster.
+Students who are not proficient readers by fourth grade when they switch from learning to read to reading to learn, struggle in school, fall behind, and experience low self-esteem due to their lack of success in the classroom.
+A disproportionate number of students who are not proficient readers by third grade are from lower income families.
+This negative cycle amplifies as the years go by, particularly as schoolwork becomes more difficult and faster paced.
 Not surprisingly, research has shown that these students are four times more likely to drop out of high school (Casey Foundation).
-Further, a disproportionate number of students who are not proficient readers by third grade are from lower income families.

 Horizons Builds Social and Emotional Skills

-Working closely with the Harvard Graduate School of Education, Horizons GFA co-developed an individualized social emotional learning (SEL) curriculum that presents concepts along an age-appropriate continuum from PreK through 12th grade.
+Working closely with the Harvard Graduate School of Education, Horizons GFA co-developed an individualized social-emotional learning (SEL) curriculum that presents concepts along an age-appropriate continuum from PreK through 12th grade.
 These skills allow our students to improve their attitudes about themselves, their relationships, and their education.
-Students become fluent in SEL ideas such as goal-setting, perseverance, perspective taking, self-regulation, self-reflection, conflict resolution, and empathy.
-Armed with these skills, our students are improving their educational outcomes, graduate on time from high school, enter and graduate from college, with the motivation and social competency to build a successful career of their choosing.
+Students become fluent in SEL ideas such as goal-setting, perseverance, perspective-taking, self-regulation, self-reflection, conflict resolution, and empathy.
+Armed with these skills, our students are improving their educational outcomes, graduating on time from high school, enter and graduating from college with the motivation and social competency to build a successful career of their choosing.

 Swimming and Enrichment